 More about Legacy Giving

 Making a legacy gift like Ruth's is an affordable way to provide meaningful support to a cause that's close to your heart.
 Regardless of your income, you can make a significant investment in a healthy future for your community.
-To learn more about making a charitable gift that meets your family's needs, contact Frank Colarusso at 253-403-1262 or email@example.com.
+To learn more about making a charitable gift that meets your family's needs, contact Frank J. Colarusso at 253.403.1262 or firstname.lastname@example.org.